camunda-community-hub/camunda8-greenfield-installation/README.md

 Step 3: Run `make` to create a new kubernetes cluster and install a default Camunda environment.

+And when you're finished experimenting, run `make clean` to complete destroy your environment in order to keep hosting costs to a minimum.

 # Global Prerequisites

 Complete the following steps regardless of which cloud provider you use.